image bio

 3. Calcium is a key building block of bones, teeth, muscle function, and more.
 When you’re pregnant, your growing baby is prioritized and uses lots of calcium, putting stress on your body, teeth, and bone mineral homeostasis.

 6. Omega-3 fatty acids provide energy, support development, decrease inflammation, promote heart health, and support immunity.
 They also may help to prevent preterm labor/delivery, lower the chances of preeclampsia, and may increase birth weight.
-Additionally, they may help to prevent depression in the mother by possibly warding off postpartum depression.
+[12-14]

-7. According to the World Health Organization, vitamin B6 is important for several metabolic processes, as well as development and functioning of the nervous system.
-Vitamin B12 is important for maintaining the health of your nervous system and the brain development and growth of a fetus.
+7. B vitamins are important for several key processes.
+These vitamins give you energy, supply energy for your fetus’s development, promote good vision, and help build the placenta.
+[3] Vitamin B12 is especially important for maintaining the health of your nervous system and the brain development and growth of a fetus.
+[3]

 8. Vitamin C is a vital part of liver health, the primary organ for breaking down hormones like estrogen.